Note: If you think of something that should be added to this guide, please let me know!

 The library also has about 1.5 million works of fiction from all over the world and in many languages.
 Note: You can limit a library catalog search by language, if desired.

 Use Overdrive for popular online books and audiobooks.
 Most Overdrive books may be read on tablets, Kindles, etc.

 If we don't have what you seek, try Interlibrary Borrowing: they will find it somewhere and get it to you!

 The library subscribes to hundreds of article databases, from the familiar PubMed, to databases on other topics, from history to Chinese literature to chemistry to business.

 The current list of all UCB databases is here; there are 1,416 as of today (January 5):

 Again, if we don't have it, try Interlibrary Borrowing: they will find it somewhere and get it to you!

 The library provides access to video and more, both for your work and for your entertainment.
 A few places to look for cool stuff when your tired of Star Trek reruns on Netflix; keep in mind that individual film titles may also be found in UC Library Search:

 Want to treat your ears to something new?:

-And, when campus reopens, please take advantage of the Graphic Arts Loan Collection: Borrow real art for your home or office.
+And please take advantage of the Graphic Arts Loan Collection: Borrow real art for your home or office.
 Includes works by Hiroshige Ando; Claudia Bernardi; Marc Chagall; Shiro Ikegawa; Yolanda M. Lopez; Roberto Matta; Gino Scarpa; and many more.